 - Service enumeration (pull relevant information from open services)

 - Operating System identification

 3. Vulnerability Discovery and Analysis

-The Vulnerability Discovery phase is an interactive procedure with the customer network to discover any vulnerabilities that exist on the hosts found in the previous phases.
+This phase is an interactive procedure with your network to discover any vulnerabilities that exist on the hosts found in the previous phases.

 - Service Scanning

 - Vulnerability Scanning (typically conducted with third-party tools)